List of Cars characters: Doc Hudson

 Doc Hudson (voiced by Paul Newman in the first and third films and the video game adaptation of the first film, and Corey Burton in Cars Mater-National and Cars Race-O-Rama) was Radiator Springs' medical doctor, judge, and Lightning's mentor/crew chief.
 He is a 1951 Hudson Hornet who raced in the Piston Cup as the Fabulous Hudson Hornet until an accident prematurely ended his career.
 Paul Newman, his voice actor, died in September 2008, and it is implied that Hudson died at some point between Cars and Cars 2.
 Doc appeared in Cars 3 in flashbacks, being voiced by archival recordings of Newman.
-He was based on Hudson Hornet driver Marshall Teague and Herb Thomas.
+He was based on Hudson Hornet drivers Marshall Teague and Herb Thomas.